ustbsoftlang/issta2020-hpnsp/README.md

 # The information of Test Cases and Bugs

-For a pdf version, please refer to the file *"The information of Test Cases and Bugs.pdf"*
+For a pdf version, please refer to the file *"the information of Test Cases and Bugs.pdf"*